Mrian07/Proyeksi/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-faq/README.md

 ## Can I use my own domain name?

-Yes, for Enterprise on-premises and for Community Edition you will have to choose your own domain name during [initial configuration](../../../installation-and-operations/installation/packaged/#initial-configuration) after installing OpenProject.
+Yes, for Enterprise on-premises and for Community Edition you will have to choose your own domain name during [initial configuration](../../../installation-and-operations/installation/packaged/#initial-configuration) after installing ProyeksiApp.

 ## How can I change my payment details (e.g. new credit card)?